Running a paid Discord community sounds straightforward on paper.

 7. Automated Responses for Common Support Questions

-For questions that genuinely need a human response, the client gets a clear notification and steps in.
+This handles the majority of repetitive support volume without requiring human intervention.
+For questions that genuinely need a human, the client gets a notification and steps in.
 But those cases are now a fraction of what they used to be.

 The Tech Stack